jpouellet/qubes-r3-importer/README.md

 # Qubes R3 Importer

 This is a script to import AppVMs directly from a hard drive containing an installation of Qubes OS R3.x to at least Qubes R4-rc1,-rc2.

-The preferred way to migrate data is still making a full backup (using the Qubes backup system) on the old machine and restore it on the new machine, however that is not always possible due to real-world constraints (no spare disks with sufficient capacity, etc.).
+The preferred way to migrate from Qubes R3 to R4 is still making a full backup (using the Qubes backup system) on the old machine and restore it on the new machine, however that is not always possible due to real-world constraints (no spare disks with sufficient capacity, etc.).
 This script lets you migrate VMs directly without making such a backup.

+## Usage

 ```
 Usage: import.sh [-y] [-m mapfile] [domain [mount_point]]